 Tigers' Grayson Greiner: Retreats to bench

-Greiner will hit the bench for Thursday's series finale after starting two of the past three games behind the dish, going 2-for-7 with a homer and two RBI in those contests.
-John Hicks will start at catcher and hit eighth in this one.
+Greiner will take a seat on the bench for Wednesday's series finale after starting the past three games, going 2-for-11 with a homer and three RBI in those contests.
+John Hicks is starting behind the plate and hitting sixth in his place.

 More News